 Step 6.
 PA/CCL MnS producer provides requested performance metric values via createMOI() Response message to PA/CCL MnS consumer.

 Step 7.
-PA/CCL MnS consumer has two choices – either to update the existing CCL n (of step 4) to achieve the desired goal or to create a new CCL for the same.
+PA/CCL MnS consumer has two choices – either to update the existing CCL n (of step 4) to create a new CCL for the same.
 If PA/CCL MnS consumer chooses to modify an existing CCL, it sends a modifyMOIAttributes request message for that CCL or it can also update by sending changeMOIs request message to PA/CCL MnS producer.

 Step8.
 Accordingly, PA/CCL MnS producer sends modifyMOIAttributes Response or changeMOIs response message to PA/CCL MnS consumer for the updated attributes of CCL n.

 Step9.
-If PA/CCL MnS consumer chooses to create a new CCL for the desired goal, it does so by sending createMOI Request message to PA/CCL MnS producer.
+If PA/CCL MnS consumer chooses to create a new CCL, it does so by sending createMOI Request message to PA/CCL MnS producer.

 Step10.
 PA/CCL MnS producer provides createMOI() Response message for the newly created CCL MOI to PA/CCL MnS consumer.